LukeZGD/iPhone4Down/README.md

 ### iPhone 4 downgrade script for Linux (uses ch3rryflower)

 - This script uses an older Linux compiled version of ch3rryflower and automates the downgrade process for the iPhone 4
-- This downgrade script/tool actually supports **both Linux and macOS**
+- **Linux and macOS** are supported by this downgrade script/tool
-    - This script is mostly aimed for Linux users though
+  - Windows users can create a Linux live USB (see Requirements)
-    - For macOS users you may use [cherryflowerJB](https://dora2ios.web.app/CFJB/) instead for more support
+  - macOS users should use [cherryflowerJB](https://dora2ios.web.app/CFJB/) instead for more support
 - **This supports iPhone3,1 only**
 - The downgrades have the option to jailbreak
 - **You do NOT need blobs to use this**, the script will get the needed 7.1.2 blobs for you